Proposed Illinois Laws Could Ban Declawing Cats, Lower State's Drinking Age and More

-The new General Assembly has been busy in Springfield this term, introducing a slew of bills that could make some significant changes to the legal code.
+The new General Assembly has been busy in Springfield this term, introducing a slew of bills that could make some significant changes in the public health sphere and other areas.

-Whether those laws involve animal protection, lowering the state’s drinking age or codifying protections against online harassment, the bills are making their way through the legislature.
+Whether those laws involve animal protection, lowering the state’s drinking age, codifying a ban on types of online harassment, or banning indoor vaping, the bills are coming fast and furious in Springfield.

 Here is a list of some of those laws.